Market Maps

 The pattern is not unique to AWS.
 Every hyperscaler made the same broad choice in this cycle: spend aggressively now to own AI compute capacity, and accept the margin and free-cash-flow consequences in the interim.

 The shared logic is straightforward.
 AI training and inference are capacity-constrained, and capacity is capital.
 Whoever owns the substrate (data centers, power, silicon) sets their own cost floor and can serve demand that capacity-short rivals cannot.
 The spending is partly a capability bet and partly a barrier-to-entry message: at this scale, the number of credible competitors shrinks.
+The same incumbent-spends-to-defend logic, read through Microsoft’s enterprise position, runs through Microsoft Copilot and enterprise lock-in.

 That is why a margin reset across the cloud is better read as a cohort behavior than an AWS-specific stumble.
 The same capex-front-load arithmetic that compressed AWS margin compresses the reported economics of any operator investing through the wave.
 The relevant question is not whether margin fell.
 It is whether the spend converts to durable, well-utilized, revenue-generating capacity.
-The pricing model layered on top of that capacity matters too, which is the focus of Usage-Based Pricing vs Seat-Based Pricing.
+The pricing model layered on top of that capacity matters too, which is the focus of usage-based pricing vs seat-based pricing.

 Where this is genuinely vulnerable